 Bluetooth is a wireless technology that allows devices to communicate with each other over short distances.
 It is commonly used to create personal area networks (PANs) between fixed and mobile devices, such as smartphones, tablets, laptops, and headphones.

-There are two important parameters of Bluetooth devices – class and supported profiles.
+There are two important parameters to consider when using Bluetooth devices: class and supported profiles.

-“Class” signifies the distance at which a Bluetooth connection is possible.
-Most mobile devices are Class 2, which means they have a range of up to 10 m.
-Class 1 devices are rare and have a range of up to 100 feet.
+The “class” of a Bluetooth device determines the distance at which it is able to connect with other devices.
+Most mobile devices, such as smartphones and tablets, are Class 2 devices, which have a range of up to 10 meters (33 feet).
+Class 1 devices are less common and have a range of up to 100 feet.

-A “profile” is a type of Bluetooth connection.
-The most common are the Headset (HSP) and Handsfree (HFP) profiles that enable the device to connect to a wireless headset or handsfree.
+A “profile” is a type of Bluetooth connection that allows devices to communicate in specific ways.
+The most common profiles are the Headset (HSP) and Handsfree (HFP) profiles, which allow devices to connect to wireless headsets and handsfree systems.

-Some other profiles are OBEX (OBject EXchange) which allows transfer of files, contacts and events; A2DP, which adds support for streaming of stereo sound and AVRC, which allows remote control of playback.
+Other profiles include OBEX (OBject EXchange), which enables the transfer of files, contacts, and events; A2DP, which adds support for streaming stereo sound; and AVRC, which allows for remote control of playback.